Assumption. Percival Everett. 2011.

 I want you to read this book.
 I can’t tell you why.

 I’ve thought about it in the few weeks since I finished reading, and I really don’t know that there’s a way to tell you what makes this novel so great without ruining it.
 I went in cold, apart from someone telling me “it won’t be what you think.”
-I think even that was too much, and I wish I hadn’t told you, just now!
+Even that might be too much, and I wish I hadn’t told you, just now!
 I’m sorry.
 Go read Assumption.

 Everett has, in the last year or so, become one of my favorite writers, and it might be because “it won’t be what you think” is always something you can say about his work.
 He’s one of the least predictable writers I know - you start by thinking you’re reading one kind of novel and then you’re reading another.
 He always surprises you, and even when you know that about him he surprises you in ways you weren’t expecting to be surprised.
 I feel like I’m already giving too much away.